How To Use Google Sheets Without Gmail

 If you don’t want to create a brand new Google account for just one purpose, you can instead add an alternate email address to your existing Google account.

 - Log in to your existing Google Account at https://accounts.google.com

 - Visit the Email Settings at https://myaccount.google.com/email

-- If prompted, resign in using the same account credentials.
+- If prompted, sign in again using the same account credentials.

 - You can then enter your non-Gmail address into the box provided.
 Once complete, click ADD.

 Now you have the option to use either your Gmail Address or non-Gmail address to log in to your Google Account.
-This allows you to open Google Sheets that are sent to either email address within the same account, using the same password.
+This allows you to open Google Sheets that are sent to either email address within the same account.

 For more useful Google Sheets tips and tricks, make sure to check out some of our other articles, such as How to make a dropdown list in Google Sheets.